• Skip to primary navigation

 Instructions

-• In a small bowl, whisk together vinegar, mustard and salt until combined.
+• In a medium bowl, whisk vinegar and mustard until combined.
 Add olive oil in a slow stream, whisking constantly until emulsified.
 Whisk in salt and several grinds of pepper.
 Check for seasoning and add more salt or pepper to taste.
 Serve or refrigerate for up to 2 weeks.

 Notes